You’ve probably heard the phrase before:

 What does that bottleneck feel like?
 Every time you translate internally before speaking, you’re adding an extra step — like downshifting unnecessarily when you’re already in the right gear.

-Why I Still Use the Term “English Brain Reset”
+Why I Stopped Using the Term “English Brain Reset”

 References